Abdelrahman-Yasser-Zakaria/Abdelrahman-Yasser-Zakaria/README.md

 </div>

 <p>
   Welcome to my profile!
 I'm a Computer Engineer passionate about building scalable AI solutions and data-driven systems.
-I have hands-on experience in Big Data, Machine Learning, and Software Development.
+I have hands-on experience in Data Science, Big Data, and Web Development.
 </p>

 <hr></hr>